 Independent assessments of the Apetit Group’s results, financial position and operations are produced and published by various third party representatives.
 Apetit is not responsible for such assessments and does not comment on them.
 If requested, the company may check the accuracy of the information in an analysis or report written by an analyst, but will not comment on the conclusions made.

 Apetit complies with the insider trading regulations of Nasdaq Helsinki Ltd. It also follows the insider trading regulations approved by the Apetit Board of Directors.

 Apetit’s Guidelines for Insiders are based on the Market Abuse Regulation, Level 2 Commission Regulations and the rules and guidelines issued by the European Securities and Markets Authority (ESMA), and they supplement the valid provisions of Nasdaq Helsinki Ltd’s Guidelines for Insiders, Chapter 51 of the Finnish Criminal Code, the Finnish Securities Markets Act and the regulations and guidelines issued by the Finnish Financial Supervisory Authority regarding the management and handling of insider information.
-Insiders are divided into two categories at Apetit Plc: managers subject to the notification obligation and project insiders.
+Insiders are divided into three categories at Apetit Plc: managers subject to the notification obligation, knowledgeable core and project insiders.